larsvilhuber/MobZ/programs/qcew/README.md

 Directions for downloading:  https://apps.bea.gov/regional/downloadzip.cfm

-under "Personal Income (State and Local)", select CAINC30: Economic Profile by County, then download
+under "Personal Income (State and Local)", select CAINC30: Economic Profile by County, then download.

+Unzip, then read in CAINC30__ALL_AREAS_1969_2018.csv

 - QCEW (datadir `qcewdata`, as consolidated Stata file) - programs that compile are Lars/TBD location.
 Needs the "bls_us_county" file from LEHD/ LDI infrastructure.